hdbham/BrighterAdoptions/src/_posts/FosteringFriendships.md

 date: '2023-12-29T00:00:00-07:00'
 title: Embracing Your Childs Heritage
 excerpt: >-
-  Number 1 - Encourage Open Conversations; Have open discussions with your child about their racial identity and the importance of connecting with peers who share similar backgrounds.
+  Have open discussions with your child about their racial identity and the importance of connecting with peers who share similar backgrounds.
 Encourage them to express their feelings and questions about their racial identity.
 thumbnail: /assets/images/pic09.jpg
 imageAlt: children roller blading with father
 author: Hunter